Sunil Kripalani, MD, MSc, SFHM, FACP

 Kate Clouse, PhD, MPH

-Dr. Kate Clouse joined the faculty of the Vanderbilt Institute for Global Health in 2014 with a decade’s worth of experience in global health research.
-While completing her MPH at the University of California, Berkeley, Dr. Clouse spent time working with the Reproductive Health and HIV Unit (now MatCH) in Durban, South Africa.
+Dr. Kate Clouse’s research focuses on HIV and TB in South Africa, with a particular interest in operational issues related to improved HIV treatment and care, including patient engagement in care and TB/HIV integration.
+Her work has helped to recognize that women who are diagnosed with HIV during antenatal care in South Africa fall out of care at alarmingly high rates, and that the risk of loss is greatest after delivery.
 Throughout her extensive field experience in low-resource settings, Dr. Clouse has led data collection efforts and deployed data capturing systems, coordinated medical record review audits, overseen data quality assurance efforts, and led capacity-building efforts via collaborative partners.
-Dr. Clouse’s research focuses on HIV and TB in South Africa, with a particular interest in operational issues related to improved HIV treatment and care, including patient engagement in care and TB/HIV integration.
-Her work has helped to recognize that women who are diagnosed with HIV during antenatal care in South Africa fall out of care at alarmingly high rates, and that the risk of loss is greatest after delivery.
-In 2015, Dr. Clouse was awarded a K01 award from the National Institute for Mental Health (NIMH) to explore the impact of frequent population mobility on retention in postpartum HIV care in South Africa.
-Dr. Clouse shares an Assistant Professor appointment with the Institute for Global Health and the Vanderbilt University Department of Medicine, Division of Infectious Diseases.
+In 2015, Dr. Clouse was awarded a K01 award from the National Institute for Mental Health (NIMH) to explore the impact of frequent population mobility on retention in pregnant and postpartum HIV care in South Africa.
+This work was followed by a three-year R34 award (2019) from NIMH to assess the feasibility, acceptability and initial efficacy of CareConekta, a novel smartphone app that characterizes population mobility while providing an opportunity to improve engagement in HIV care among peripartum women in South Africa.
+An epidemiologist by training, Dr. Clouse shares an Associate Professor appointment with the Institute for Global Health and the Vanderbilt University School of Nursing, with a secondary appointment in the Department of Medicine, Division of Infectious Diseases.

 Robert Dittus, MD, MPH

 Albert and Bernard Werthan Chair in Medicine

 Executive Vice President for Public Health and Health Care

 Senior Associate Dean for Population Health Sciences